pauloemilio-tech/spendly-backend/README.md

 5. Protected requests send token through the Authorization header
 6. JWT filter validates token on every request
 7. Authenticated endpoints resolve the current user from the token
+8. Protected resources are filtered by authenticated user ownership

 ---